United States Guide

 The most popular section to visit is the South Rim.
 There's a visitors centre with a regular bus service that runs along the Rim in peak season.

-The North Rim is also worth a visit if you want a different perspective.
-But access is limited from November to May due to the snow and winter conditions.
+The North Rim is also worth a visit if you want a different perspective, however access is limited from November to May due to the snow and winter conditions.

 Major International Airports in the USA